Set up a website for government campaigns

 e.
 Colour contrast

-6 months after your site goes live you will be required to provide performance data for the site based on your digital KPIs.
+6 months after your site goes live you will be required to provide performance data for the site based on your digital Key Performance Indicators (KPIs).
 Please provide the relevant contact details for the team responsible for reporting in your application form.

-Following the 6 month review we may suggest alternative options such as refreshing content on your site or ultimately closure of the website if objectives are not being sufficiently met, or if you are not providing us with the 6-month review documentation in a reasonable time-frame when requested.
+Following the 6 month review we may suggest alternative options such as refreshing content on your site or ultimately closure of the campaign if objectives are not being sufficiently met, or if you are not providing us with the 6 month review documentation in a reasonable time-frame when requested.

 Before filling out your application, you need to consider an increasing number of the public now get their news and information from social media and other digital channels.